Discover Antique Artwork and Memorabilia at Our Auctions in The North West

 Please Note: All commission and telephone bids must be registered with the saleroom by 10am on the day of the sale.

-Live Online Bidding - Clients are now able to listen to the auction, and bid 'live', in real-time, through the sale using The Saleroom.
+Live Online Bidding - Clients are now able to listen to the auction, and bid 'live', in real-time, through the sale using the link on this site, which will incur an additional charge if 3%+VAT, or via The Saleroom , which will incur an additional charge of 4.95%+VAT.
 Please log on to the site prior to the sale to familiarise yourself with their terms of business and the additional costs incurred in using this option.

 All goods must be paid for within 48-hours of the date of the sale, any extension of this must be agreed with the saleroom prior to the date of sale.
 Following the sale, payment for the goods can be made either by:

 Cash - Due to money laundering regulations, we are unable to accept payment of more than £5,000 in cash.

 Debit Card - From a UK account.
 Payment is accepted in-person by card holder, or maximum of £500 if payment made over the telephone.
 Only one telephone payment is accepted per invoice.

 Please Note: WE DO NOT EXCEPT CREDIT CARDS.

 We DO NOT accept American Express.